-I am Polish, with an English husband and two sons (aged 13 and 7) conceived thanks to IVF.
+I am Polish, living in UK with my English husband and two sons conceived thanks to IVF.

-I am a qualified Psychodietician, and we currently live in the UK where I work with people who are interested in improving their well-being through changing their eating habits.
+I am a qualified Psychodietician, and I work with people who are interested in improving their well-being through changing their eating habits.

-Infertility has had major impact on my life: since 2008, I have been an active member of Nasz Bocian, the leading Polish NGO serving the infertile community; I act as a moderator and expert advisor on EBM-optimised nutrition for fertility.
+Infertility has had major impact on my life: since 2008, I have been an active member and now a board member of Nasz Bocian, the leading Polish NGO serving the infertile community; I act as an expert advisor on EBM-optimised nutrition for fertility.

 Honorary Lifetime Member